lcurry/integration-solutions/_posts/2025-12-02-Camel-Route-Templates.md

 ### Creating the route template -

-This configuration driven approach is externalized Route Definitions

-Here's a simple example that demonstrates the recipe for creating a route template.
-And from the same example the creation of a couple of those routes.
-There's also an example showing route creation using a properties file (my favorite).
+Here is a [simple route template example](https://github.com/apache/camel-examples/blob/main/routetemplate/src/main/java/org/apache/camel/example/MyRouteTemplates.java) that demonstrates the recipe for creating a route template.
+And from the same example the [code to instantiate a couple of those routes](https://github.com/apache/camel-examples/blob/main/routetemplate/src/main/java/org/apache/camel/example/MyTemplateBuilder.java).
+There's also an example showing [route creation using a properties file](https://github.com/apache/camel-examples/blob/main/routetemplate/src/main/resources/application.properties) (my favorite).

 Camel also supports [creating routes from custom sources of template parameters](https://camel.apache.org/manual/route-template.html#_creating_routes_from_custom_sources_of_template_parameters) opening the door to flexibility in how the parameters that drive route creation are externalized.
-This boosts what is possible allowing Camel to pull configuration from virtually any external source.
+This boosts what is possible - allowing Camel to pull configuration from virtually any external source.
 Think cloud-native applications running in Openshift where routing configurations is stored as Kubernetes resources such as a ConfigMaps.

-Camel offers freedom not only the integration scenario you can solve but with route templates gives flexibility in the configuration mechanism that drives the creation of those routes.
+Camel offers freedom not only the variety of integration scenarios you can solve but with route templates gives flexibility in the configuration mechanism that drives the creation of those routes.

 ### A More Useful Example